Traveling internationally in the post pandemic world can be challenging to say the least.

 Mexico is open to all international tourists with no testing or quarantines.

-Here is everything you need to know about Mexico reopening their borders for tourism.
+Here is everything you need to know about Mexico reopening its borders for tourism.

 The Republic of North Macedonia has officially reopened for international tourism July 1, 2020 and is now allowing tourists from all countries to visit, restriction free.